CAN WE TRUST OURSELVES WITH POWER? THE NEED FOR POWER INTELLIGENCE (KEYNOTE)

 by Sari Stenfors, Harald Schirmer, Ursula Hillbrand, Dirk Woywod

-The impact of new technologies is changing our world.
+Our world is changing quickly.
+Disruptive technology has a strong impact as well as the changing demands of citizens and employees for participation in the development of a more democratic society and organizations which make use of their people’s full potential.
 The introduction of new processes of communication and production transforms the way we organize and collaborate.
+Hierarchies crumble and old leadership styles don’t bite anymore.
 This comes nothing short of a revolution.
-These developments fundamentally challenge established dynamics of power and trust in our organizations and societies.
+Established dynamics of power and trust in our organizations and societies are falling apart.

 Harald Schirmer is Manager, Digital Transformation and Change at Continental AG.
 He is one of the most outspoken corporate change managers in Germany.
-He will talk how companies change due to digitalisation and what this means for power and trust.
+He will talk how power changes in companies and how networks and new forms of collaboration empower people.

-Ursula Hillbrand works for European institutions (and communities and...).
+Ursula Hillbrand works for European institutions and communities.
 She is a participation specialist.
 She will talk about how public institutions change because the people within are changing the values on which they base their work.
 How trust becomes important in politicised institutions.

-Dirk Woywod is Vice President at the Bundesdruckerei and has a profound knowledge about technology development.
-He will talk about how institutions of trust change in a digital world.
+profound knowledge about technology development.
+He will talk about how institutions, symbols and rituals of trust change in a digital world.